StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

 For example, on the host server, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions.

 !!! tip "Tips"
-    * A comprehensive backup script, including all necessary housekeeping actions, is included with our Docker Compose profiles.
-Refer to [the GitHub repository for using Docker Compose environments](https://github.com/StrangeBeeCorp/docker) for detailed instructions.
+    * [Docker Compose profiles](https://github.com/StrangeBeeCorp/docker) include a comprehensive backup script, including all necessary housekeeping actions.
-    * You can also review the backup script for `prod1-thehive` directly on our GitHub repository.
+    * You can also review the backup script for `prod1-thehive` directly on the [Docker Compose profiles GitHub repository](https://github.com/StrangeBeeCorp/docker).

 !!!
 Example ""